JorgitoR/Cornershop-s-Backend-Test/README.md

 Start by cloning this repository to your computer by typing the next instruction in your command lines windor: git clone https://github.com/JorgitoR/Cornershop-s-Backend-Test.git

-- Setting up your Slack enviroment
+- Setting up your Slack enviroment in your file settings.py

 ```
 TOKEN_SLACK = '<your token here>'